 Recently adorned, if that is the correct phrase, with voluminous street art, it’s both alluring to visit, and oppressive.
 One would certainly not want to be here in the dark of night, a narrow slip of a route with high stairs and an atmospheric railway arch approach.
 In an area that’s still largely industrial, it’s exceptionally quiet at times, yet serves as a vital link over the railways that dominates the area.

 I’ve always been drawn to footbridges.
 They’re often bitterly exposed to the weather, with grills that let the wind whistle through, yet the upper railings so often covered with deterrents from things, or people, being thrown on the traffic below.

-The metal bridge leaping across the rails, with trains thundering a few feet below is however a far cry from the solid brick stairs on its approach.
-The northern side are, well, ordinary, but head to the southside for something really quite special.
+The metal bridge leaping across the rails, with trains thundering a few feet below is, however, a far cry from the solid brick stairs on its approach.
+The northern side is, well, ordinary, but head to the southside for something really quite special.

-It’s just a brick staircase, on two levels, but what a delight the design is, with its cross shaped aspect and high walls that conceal, maybe danger, but also exciting delight.
+It’s just a brick staircase, on two levels, but what a delight the design is, with its cross-shaped aspect and high walls that conceal, maybe danger, but also an exciting delight.

 Once a dumping ground for unwanted domestic waste, you’re more likely to find discarded cans of spray paint or some young thing taking arty photos of arty walls.